Last updated: November 30, 2022

 Putting an envelope in ballot as a sign of voting

-Next, you should implement the formal procedure outlined in LLC's articles within the operating agreement.
-This usually starts with a formal vote to determine whether a member can be removed.
+Next, you should implement the formal procedure outlined in the LLC's articles within the operating agreement.
+This usually starts with a formal vote to determine whether an LLC member can be removed.

 The vote should require some form of consensus, and there must be no dissenting voices in this process.

-This document can help prove that all LLC members were on board with the decision and helps to avoid any potential legal issues down the road.
+This document can help prove that all LLC members were on board with the decision and help to avoid any potential legal issues down the road.

 Step 3.
 Have the Former Member Submit a Written Notice of Withdrawal